to-json/aoc-2024/README.md

 i don't usually do AOC, and when i do, i don't usually post it to github

-this year tho, i have like 10 languages i wanna try for different stuff, and aoc makes a good playground. so, gonna do at least a few days of it, and a different language as often as i feel like. some that made the list:
+this year tho, i have like ~10~ a bunch languages i wanna try for different stuff, and aoc makes a good playground. so, gonna do at least a few days of it, and a different language as often as i feel like. some that made the list: